<!--

 -->

-# Universal Deposit Addresses \[One address, every EVM chain, automatic settlement]
+# Universal Deposit Addresses \[One address, every supported chain, automatic settlement]

-deposit address that works across every supported chain — any deposit is
+deposit address that works across every supported EVM chain and every

 In one sentence: **set it up once, deposit forever, from any chain.**